JohannesBuchner/xars/README.rst

 and you can download xspec table models.

 * Sphere, Sphere with Bi-conical cut-out
-* Clumpy model: Unified X-ray Clumpy model UXCLUMPY
+* Clumpy model made from 100,000 spheres: Unified X-ray Clumpy model UXCLUMPY
-* Radiative fountain (hydrodynamic simulation)
+* Radiative fountain, from a hydrodynamic grid simulation
 * Warped Disk

 More details on the `Models <doc/README.rst>`_ page!